General Markovian Equation for Scalar Fields in a Slowly Evolving Background: A simple example

 Looking at Fig.~\ref{three-loop-diagrams}, it is clear that only the setting-sun diagram with two couplings to the external background $\varphi$ can contribute because the partial functional derivative in \eqref{Pivarphi1insec2} only acts on the explicit factors $\varphi$ at the vertices, not on the implicit $\varphi$-dependence of the propagators.
 Calculating it explicitly, we obtain

-which still has to be convoluted with $(x_1^0-t)$ to obtain the final contribution to $\Gamma_\varphi$.
+which still has to be convolved with $(x_1^0-t)$ in \eqref{Pi_tprime_t} to obtain the final contribution to $\Gamma_\varphi$.
 The loop integrals are to be evaluated with full propagators, but with $\varphi=\varphio$, i.e.,~in a (locally) static background.
-This diagram has been studied before in Ref.~\cite{Cheung:2015iqa} with the approximation \eqref{AD-approx}, and the resulting contribution to $\Gamma_\varphi$ reads
+To evaluate this expression it is convenient to decompose the propagator on the contour $\mathcal{C}$ as